 The Buganda people can tell you how a woman gave birth hundreds of years ago to the two rivers that flow around a serene island here.
 Others will tell you how the Ssezibwa Falls area is the perfect getaway from the hustle and bustle of the capital city.

-The locals call it “place of many birds,” but many tourists call it paradise.
+The locals call it the “place of many birds,” but many tourists call it paradise.
 With its 29 islands, terraced hillsides, charming shore towns, and attractive resorts, it is no wonder that Lake Bunyonyi allures people from all over the world.

 Many safari tourists choose Lake Bunyonyi as a base because the lovely setting is relaxing and peaceful.
 Additionally, the lake offers water sports and birdwatching while the nearby towns provide colorful markets and cultural experiences with the local villagers.